Sprinter05/gochat/doc/SPECIFICATION.md

 Once the deregistration has happened the server can reply with an acknowledgment and must then **release the IP tied to the user**.

-### Modifying a user
-If the user has lost access to the **private key**, the client application may request a change of their public key as long as they **are logged in**.
-The server should respond with an acknowledgement unless the user is not logged in.

-`SWAP <new_pubkey>`

 ## Permissions

 ### Permission levels